connor56576/flappybird---deep-q-learning-/README.md

 # flappybird---deep-q-learning-
 My first project with deep learning.
-I made a simple pygame recreation of flappy bird then used pytorch to train a reinforcement based model in pytorch.
+I made a pygame recreation of flappy bird then used pytorch to train a reinforcement based model in pytorch.
 Try it out!

 I have included an already somewhat trained model for you to use, however you can always create a completely new model by not adding the dqn_flappy.pth file to the directory or changing the name!